mhoumann87/record_collection/README.md

 * MySql

 ## TODO
-* Replace the images from stock to own
+- [ ] Replace the images from stock to ow
+- [ ] Make interactive drop down on small screen
+- [ ] Fix bug in navbar on hover